StrangeRanger/customized-unix-terminal/README.md

 #### Oh-my-zsh Plugins

 This is a list of all the oh-my-zsh plugins that I use and find useful.
-Note that all of the commands provided by these plugins, are also in the `listtools` alias provided above.
+Note that all of the commands provided by these plugins are also in the `listtools` alias provided above.

 | Plugins | Description | Other Info |
 |---------|-------------|------------|